-Studies have shown that the first treatment you receive for cancer is by far the most important.
-On average, prostate cancer patients who begin their treatment at Seattle Cancer Care Alliance have better survival rates than those who started treatment elsewhere.
+Studies have shown that the chances of surviving prostate cancer depend on where you’re treated, and the first treatment patients receive for cancer is by far the most important.
+On average, prostate cancer patients who begin their treatment at SCCA have better survival rates than those who started treatment elsewhere.

 Our doctors specialize in prostate and genitourinary cancers and are nationally known experts in treating these diseases.
 Our focus on precision medicine—understanding more about the unique characteristics of each patient’s tumor—means our team of doctors, nurses, and other care providers can customize your care.
 SCCA patients benefit from the breadth and depth of our experience and our multidisciplinary approach, which brings together experts from urologic oncology, radiation oncology, medical oncology, and research.

 SCCA offers the latest in prostate cancer treatment—from laparoscopic robot-assisted surgery to proton therapy to the newest treatments developed over the last few years.
 In addition, tomorrow’s treatments are available to patients who elect to take part in one of the many prostate cancer clinical studies.

 Nationally Recognized Expertise